DonovanArchive/YiffyAPITry2/README.md

 1. Uncomment the `COMPOSE_PROFILES` variable if you wish to use solargraph.
 Doesn't work on Windows without WSL.
 1. Run the following commands:
     ```
-    docker compose run --rm -e SEED_POST_COUNT=100 e621 /app/bin/setup
+    docker compose run --rm -e SEED_POST_COUNT=100 yiffyapi /app/bin/setup
     docker compose up
     ```
     After running the commands once only `docker compose up` is needed to bring up the containers.
 1. To confirm the installation worked, open the web browser of your choice and enter `http://localhost:3000` into the address bar and see if the website loads correctly.
-An admin account has been created automatically, the username and password are `admin` and `e621test` respectively.
+An admin account has been created automatically, the username and password are `admin` and `admin` respectively.

 Note: When gems or js packages are updated you need to execute `docker compose build` to reflect them in the container.